Contractors Pollution Liability (CPL) - What To Know

 If you have commercial general liability coverage, review your program and determine the quality of your insurance policy.
 If you do not have contractor’s pollution liability (CPL) insurance, this article explains how it could help your business and how to get the best deal on this coverage.

-Although not exhaustive, AIG's Environmental Product Profile lists the different contractors in four different categories who need CPL pollution insurance.
+Although not exhaustive, here is a list of the different contractors in four different categories who need CPL pollution insurance.